 As remarked above, most of this article has a non-archiedean version in the case that $R$ is non-archimedean, so in this appendix, let $R$ be a non-archimedean Banach ring.
 For $k$ a non-archimedean field, the standard Tate algebra representing an affinoid disk is $k\{\frac{x_1}{r_1}, \dots, \frac{x_n}{r_n}\}$.
 In order to compare this with the ``archimedean" disk algebra we used in this article which we denote the non-archimedean version by $R\{\frac{x_1}{r_1}, \dots, \frac{x_n}{r_n}\}_{na}$.
 Interestingly, Stein and Dagger algebras as defined in the introduction to Section \ref{Spaces} constructed from these two versions of disk algebras actually agree as we show in this informal Appendix.
 For any $r>0$ there is an injective map $\ttComm(\ttCBorn_{R})$

 which by density is an epimorphism.
-Let $A_i=R\{\frac{x_1}{r_1-i^{-1}}, \dots, \frac{x_n}{r_n-i^{-1}}\}$ and $C_i=R\{\frac{x_1}{r_1-i^{-1}}, \dots, \frac{x_n}{r_n-i^{-1}}\}_{na}$.
-We have not only morphisms $A_i \subset C_i$ but also $C_{i} \subset A_{i-1}$ because for any $s<t$ we have
+Let and We have not only morphisms $A_i \subset C_i$ but also $C_{i} \subset A_{i-1}$ because for any $s<t$ we have

 Therefore, we get isomorphisms $A=\lim A_i \cong \lim C_i=C$.
-Similarly, this should hold for general Stein or dagger algebras as defined in the introduction to Section \ref{Spaces} described in the two different ways (using archimedian or non-archimedean disk algebras or their quotients) for a non-archimedean Banach ring $R$.
+Similarly, this holds for general Stein or dagger algebras as defined in the introduction to Section \ref{Spaces} described in the two different ways (using archimedian or non-archimedean disk algebras or their quotients) for a non-archimedean Banach ring $R$.

 Consider the category $D$ whose objects are pairs consisting of a sequence of objects $M_i\in \ttMod(A_i)$ and a collection of compatible isomorphisms $ M_{i}\wotimes_{A_i}A_{i-1} \to M_{i-1} $ where morphisms are the obvious thing.
 Similarly there is the category $D^{na}$ whose objects are pairs consisting of a sequence of objects $N_i\in \ttMod^{na}(C_i)$ and a collection of compatible isomorphisms $N_{i}\wotimes^{na}_{C_i}C_{i-1} \to N_{i-1} $ where morphisms are the obvious thing.
 These categories are isomorphic and if we specialize to the nuclear metrizable modules and algebras flat over $\mathbb{Z}$ we get by descent (Theorem \ref{thm:Big}) an equivalence of categories for these modules on $A$ and $C$.